-In the 21st century, Internet feels like the sort of resource that "should" be free.
-Like water and air, it's become part of the fabric of our world.
-The Internet serves as the central tool for entertainment, media, communication and work.
-An increasing number of homes are equipped with Wi-Fi networks to allow residents to use laptops, tablets and other mobile devices.
-The wireless signals often extend to neighboring homes, meaning that you might be able to "see" and utilize your neighbor's Wi-Fi network if they do not secure it – without paying a dime to an Internet Service Provider (ISP).
+By now, Internet feels like the sort of resource that "should" be free.
+Like water and air, it's part of the fabric of our world; the central tool for entertainment, media, communication, and work.
+An ever-increasing number of homes are equipped with Wi-Fi networks that allow residents to connect.
+The wireless signals often extend to neighboring homes, meaning that you might be able to "see" and utilize your neighbor's Wi-Fi network if they do not secure it; without paying a dime to an Internet Service Provider (ISP).

-Given that monthly Internet fees of $40-80 are not uncommon, free Internet is certainly attractive.
-Theft of Wi-Fi has become so common that folks have confessed to it in mass media.
-Is using a neighbor's Wi-Fi network legal?
-Should you “steal” Wi-Fi, if you think you won't be caught?
+Given the high monthly Internet fees, free service is certainly attractive.
+But is borrowing or stealing a neighbor's Wi-Fi network legal?
+Should you do so if you think you won't be caught?

-There is no uniform federal law that explicitly allows or prohibits using a neighbor's Wi-Fi in the United States.
-The only federal law that perhaps addresses the issue is the criminal Computer Fraud and Abuse Act, which applies to anyone who "intentionally accesses a computer without authorization or exceeds authorized access.”
-That law was first enacted in 1986, however, before Wi-Fi became prevalent.
-Courts have not yet decided whether the definitions of "access" and "authorization" make common Wi-Fi theft a federal crime.
+There is no uniform federal law that explicitly allows or prohibits using a neighbor's Wi-Fi in the United States, though the criminal Computer Fraud and Abuse Act comes close.
+It applies to anyone who "intentionally accesses a computer without authorization or exceeds authorized access."
+It was first enacted in 1986, however, before Wi-Fi became prevalent.
+Courts have not yet been called upon to decide whether the definitions of "access" and "authorization" make common Wi-Fi theft a federal crime.

-For example, there was a Michigan man who used the Wi-Fi network of a neighboring coffee shop without permission.
-Similarly, a Florida man was forced to pay a small fine for stealing his neighbor’s connection.
-In New York, unauthorized use of a computer network is considered a misdemeanor, but the regulation is rarely enforced by police or prosecutors.
+Whether such laws are actually enforced is another matter.
+In New York, for example, unauthorized use of a computer network is considered a misdemeanor, but the regulation is rarely enforced by police or prosecutors.

-So, in short, while there are possibly laws on the books in your state that could make Wi-Fi stealing a crime, authorities rarely seem to police or enforce them.
+Overall, however, while there are likely laws on the books in your state that make piggybacking on someone's Wi-Fi a crime, authorities rarely seem to police or enforce them.

 Many ISPs also track the bandwidth usage by each household.
-If the company realizes that one particular household is using double what it should be using, there may be ramifications for your neighbor, like penalty fees.
+If the company realizes that one particular household is using double what it should be, there could be ramifications for your neighbor, like penalty fees.
 Indeed, your neighbor might receive a notice of the situation and eventually discover that you have been free-riding on their network.

 Even if the ISP does not inform your neighbor that their household's usage is unusually high, your neighbor might experience a slowdown in service.
 If tech-savvy, the neighbor might even be able to detect what devices are utilizing their network.

 If you find an open Wi-Fi network, be cautious.
-The data you transmit over the network may not be secure.
+The data you transmit over the network might not be secure.